Project Name: USAID Afghanistan Agricultural Extension Project II (AAEPII)

 -Empowering university students (including young women) through a hands-on internship experience

-What part do we lead: Working towards these objectives, TAMU leads the livestock component of the project with focused research and extension capacity building which will include:
+Our Role: Working towards these objectives, TAMU leads the livestock component of the project with focused research and extension capacity building which will include:

 - Establishing a Livestock Model Teaching Farm to improve the capacity of the Parwan DAIL Livestock and Extension staff and to serve as the hub of livestock applied research, demonstration and training for other district and provincial extension and livestock staff throughout the AAEP II target provinces.

 - Supporting Livestock Extension and Research Nationally with support from local and TAMU short-term technical assistance will provide animal health, nutrition, husbandry and food safety and processing training for Afghan extension agents in each province.